 This may sound like a rather difficult process, but by using the right tools, removing a stump manually is doable, too.
 First of all, use a chainsaw to remove the top portion of the trunk, but leave enough to use as leverage.
 Next, use a pick mattock, shovel, and digging bar to remove the soil as needed, and reveal the roots around the stump.
 Use a water hose or a power washer to rinse away the dirt from the roots and make them more visible.
 The next step is to use an axe and cut the major roots.

 Try pushing the trunk to expose more roots and continue cutting them with the axe.
 By continuously pushing and pulling the trunk and cutting exposed roots, the tree trunk will be entirely uprooted.
 However, if it is difficult to move the trunk, wrap a chain around it and connect it to a four-wheel-drive pickup truck and alternately pull forward and reverse to wiggle the tree trunk and loosen it until it is uprooted.

 All of these stump removal procedures have their own pros and cons.
 Keep in mind your physical abilities and the time you have to get this job done.
-Remember, Advance Tree Pros can always help you for any type of stump removal or tree removal, tree trimming, and other services.
-As the leading tree removal company Orlando has, we are always ready to provide the best service for all our clients.
+Remember, Advance Tree Pros can always help you with any type of stump removal or tree removal, tree trimming, and other services.
+As the leading tree removal company in Orlando has, we are always ready to provide the best service for all our clients.